Got mum rage? If you’ve transformed into an angry she-beast quicker than you can say Megatron, it’s time to recognise your triggers and ask for help.

 Mum rage = mum guilt

 It’s not nice.
-No one likes yelling at their kids, and I certainly don’t like the mum guilt that comes afterwards.
+No one likes yelling at their kids, and I certainly don’t like the mum guilt that comes afterwards, especially given the social expectation that mums have never-diminishing stores of patience.
 The cycle goes something like this: get angry, yell, feel out of control, cry, feel guilty and that you’re the worst mum in the world, then say sorry to all you’ve verbally wounded.
 Then cry some more.

 If you’ve flipped your lid on a Mt Vesuvius scale over the teensiest thing, know that you’re not alone.